bashbaugh/old-personal-site/_posts/2020-11-12-building-a-multiplayer-js-game-with-colyseus-js-in-20-minutes.md

 const timeMsSinceRoundStart = this.clock.elapsedTime - this.state.roundStartedAt
     const speedConstant = (delta / 3) * (timeMsSinceRoundStart / 30000 + 1) // Calculate the speed constant for the ball. it should gradually increase over time.
 ```

+And, that's all for this pong game today!!

 ## Conclusion